scelokhoza/MediaFetch/README.md

-# TubeFetch
+# MediaFetch
-A simple program to download youtube videos and or as audio
+A simple program to download videos and audio from differnt webistes like youtube, linkeding, x, instagram and tiktok